 The third criticism of television is to isolate individuals, destroy social ties.
 According to G. Lipovetsky and D. Wolton, or denies intersubjectivity: “We do not watch only the programs, we talk about it.”
 Watching television is a “free and individual participation in a group activity.”
 It would be an instrument to fight against individualism.
 The problem is that the discussion will take place only within the sphere of intimacy: this is always the private use of reasoning that television promotes, not the public use.

 The fourth argument used against television is to blame him for “depoliticize politics.”
 G. Lipovetsky do not think so.
 Through dissemination of debates and the omnipresence of political leaders, create television media figures that allow voters to recognize them, and hence of interest in politics.
 This neutrality would allow individuals to form their opinions freely.
 This means the influence of communication technologies on the political public sphere, which perverts the vote of the voter to vote more so for a person to a program.
 In addition, says G. Lipovetsky, the reality of the neutrality of television against parties.
 Argument seems questionable in view of many existing collusion between politicians and the media, which have the effect of skewing the public scrutiny.
 This neutrality is probably displayed more than practiced.
 TV materialize, according to D. Wolton, the democratic ideal, since it gives everyone access to information, the sine qua non for the exercise of citizenship rights.
 It would allow the citizen viewer to “decode the world.”

 Television and democracy

 Two questions remain unanswered: Is it the role of television?
-Is not assign a responsibility it can not endorse?
-If so, the problem of the quality of information arises: if it is bad, it is wrong or partial, does the televisiont become a distorting mirror of the world?
+Is not assign a responsibility it cannot endorse?
+If so, the problem of the quality of information arises: if it is bad, it is wrong or partial, does the television become a distorting mirror of the world?